forax/design-pattern-reloaded/src/main/java/adapter/README.md

 ```

 and we want to use that new interface `Logger2` with the method `sayHello()`.
-Obviously, we can not directly call `sayHello` with a `Logger2`, we need to do an adaptation work.
+Obviously, we can not directly call `sayHello` with a `Logger2`, we need to do adaptation work.

 ## Adapter when we do not control Logger2